scrapinghub/portia/docs/spiderlets.rst

 The fourth method, ``parse_login_page``, is of a different kind.
 Instead of process an output from the spider, it process an incoming response, and it is applied only to those responses which its callback is the ``parse_login_page`` method of the autoscraping spider.
-If you define ``parse_login_page`` method in your spiderlet, the request callback will be overriden by this new one.
+If you define ``parse_login_page`` method in your spiderlet, the request callback will be overridden by this new one.
 This feature allows to write your own login handler when the slybot default one (based on the generic solution implemented in the `loginforms library <https://github.com/scrapy/loginform>`_) does not fit well for a given case.